 Why is doxxing so dangerous?

 The anonymity of the internet is comforting.
-Many online influencers, content makers, YouTubers, video gamers, and social media celebrities prefer to guard their personal details closely.
+However, many online influencers, content makers, YouTubers, video gamers, and social media celebrities prefer to guard their personal details closely.
 Sometimes, they don’t reveal even their names to the audience.

-These people, who are large in the public eye, are usually the targets for doxxing.
-Doxxers can leak the names, bank details, private pictures, or even the addresses of their target.
+These people, who are prominent in the public eye, are usually the targets for doxxing.
+Doxxers can leak names, bank details, private pictures, or even their target addresses.

 Swatting is a tangential practice wherein anonymous phone calls are made to the police or SWAT teams, issuing fake distress calls from the target’s address.
 The doxxer gets away scot-free, but the target is answerable to the law.